A step-by-step guide to

 Where to Make Your Cuts

 However you choose to prune your bamboo, we advise making each cut directly above a node, so as not to leave a stub that will die back and look unsightly.
+If you cut back the top, you may want to also shorten some of the side branches so the plant will look more balanced, not leaving long branches at the top.
 If you are removing an entire culm, make the cut at ground level so you don't have a piece sticking up that could be a tripping hazard or get in your way.

 How Much to Remove